localdevices/pyorc/README.md

 To get started with **pyorc**, we recommend to setup a python virtual environment.
 We recommend using a Miniconda or Anaconda environment as this will ease installation, and will allow you to use all functionalities without any trouble.
 Especially geographical plotting with `cartopy` can be difficult to get installed.
-With a `conda` environment this is solved.
-We have also conveniently packaged all dependencies for you.
-In the subsections below, you can find specific instructions.
+With a `conda` environment and our `conda-forge` package this is solved.
+In the subsections below, you can find specific instructions for different use cases.

 ### Installation for direct use